 The GMC’s Good Medical Practice states that you must provide a good standard of practice and care.
 If you assess, diagnose, or treat patients, you must promptly provide or arrange suitable advice, investigations, or treatment where necessary, and refer a patient to another practitioner when this serves the patient’s needs.

-In this circumstance, you have been requested to attend to your private patient urgently, but you should also ensure that your NHS patients are reviewed.
+In this situation, you have been requested to attend to your private patient urgently, but you should also ensure that your NHS patients are reviewed.

 The options available to you may include: